 The .neex format allows you to run the created workflow on any computer without having to install Studio Pro.
 To run an algorithm in this format, you only need the free Bot Runner program installed on your computer.
-The use of the .neex format allows you to build a system of a so-called attended-automation, when the work of the bot and/or its launching is performed with the participation of a user.
+The use of the .neex format allows you to build a system of so-called attended automation when the work of the bot and/or its launching is performed with the participation of a user.

 - Create a bot in Studio Pro.